-- 7. This Good Practice Guide is intended to help provider staff who have a role in delivering the NSS.
-In order for NSS data to be made publicly available, each provider needs to achieve a minimum of 10 respondents and 50% response rate from the students eligible at overall provider level and by each Common Aggregation Hierarchy group (CAH). - 8.
-In addition to targeted follow-ups, for NSS 2022, all providers who are at risk of not meeting the publication threshold will be automatically put into a booster phase to send additional reminders to their non-responding students.
-This will also include an additional SMS reminder to non-responding students during the follow-up stage.

-- 9. Should you choose to promote the NSS 2022 to your students, the following sections contain guidelines and instructions on promoting the NSS, including what is considered inappropriate influence and how to avoid it when encouraging student participation.
-This guide also details the marketing materials that will be sent to providers in November 2021 by Ipsos MORI (if requested via the order form), and advice for providers that would like to create their own campaigns. - 10.
+- 5. In 2023, providers in England are not required to promote the NSS to their students.
+However, they can choose to do so if they wish.
+This guidance applies to providers in England.
+Providers in Northern Ireland, Scotland and Wales are still required to promote the survey to their students and should refer to the Good Practice Guide that covers these nations. - 6.
+In order for NSS data to be made publicly available, each provider needs to achieve a minimum of 10 respondents and 50% response rate from the students eligible at overall provider level and by each Common Aggregation Hierarchy group (CAH).
+Therefore, this Good Practice Guide is intended to help provider staff who have a role in delivering and promoting the NSS to achieve the publication threshold. - 7.
+Should you choose to promote the NSS 2023 to your students, the following sections contain guidelines and instructions on promoting the NSS, including what is considered inappropriate influence and how to avoid it when encouraging student participation.
+This guide also details the marketing materials that will be sent to providers in November 2022 by Ipsos (if requested via the order form), and advice for providers that would like to create their own campaigns. - 8.
 Please take the time to familiarise yourself with these guidelines, particularly the information on inappropriate influence.
-Allegations of inappropriate influence are taken very seriously by the UK funding and regulatory bodies and may result in the suppression of data for the affected course(s)/subject(s) when the NSS results are published. - Should you have any questions regarding the content of this guide or wish to discuss your NSS marketing order or promotion more generally, please contact Ipsos MORI on 020 8861 8110 or email nss@ipsos.com. - 12.
-This year, the OfS and the UK funding and regulatory bodies will be testing some alternative questions and response options.
-Once students have completed the main survey, they may be asked to take part in a pilot study where they will be asked to provide feedback on the questions.
-Taking part in the pilot study is voluntary.
-See About the Questionnaire for more information.
+Allegations of inappropriate influence are taken very seriously by the UK funding and regulatory bodies and may result in the suppression of data for the affected course(s)/subject(s) when the NSS results are published.

+9. Should you have any questions regarding the content of this guide or wish to discuss your NSS marketing order or promotion more generally, please contact lpsos on 020 8861 8110 or email nss@ipsos.com.